ffund/intro-ml-tss21/slides/5-logistic-regression.md

 ::: notes

-Why the sigmoid/logistic function?
-Among its other nice properties, its derivative is $\sigma (1-\sigma)$, which makes for an easy update rule for gradient descent.

-Also note the intuitive relationship behind this function's output and the distance from the linear separator (the argument that is input to the function).
+Note the intuitive relationship behind this function's output and the distance from the linear separator (the argument that is input to the function).

 ![Output is close to 0 or 1 if the argument to the $\sigma$ has large magnitude (point is far from separating hyperplane, but closer to 0.5 if the argument is small (point is near separating hyperplane).](../images/4-logistic-sigmoid-distance.png){ width=50% }